onecompiler/tutorials/scala/basics/introduction.md

 * Static typed language
 * You can create any kind of application using Scala like web applications, mobile applications, enterprise applications etc.
-* Type inference means you are not required to mention data type for variables and return type for functions explicitly.
+* You are not required to mention data type for variables and return type for functions explicitly.
 * Variables are immutable once declared
 * Evaluates expressions only when required
 * Concurrency control